 This Greek name, meaning ‘beloved or desire’, would be a bold and audacious pick for your son.
 It’s the name of the 4th century patron saint of sailors, who was also known by the name Elmo.
 This name is also associated with the English physician, Erasmus Darwin.

 Eric the Red was the Norse navigator who discovered Greenland way back in the 10th century.
 This Old Norse name, meaning ‘eternal ruler’, has been widely in use despite being inherently noble in disposition.
 It has a distinct Nordic flavor and a strong Germanic sound.
 Eric is currently ruling in Hungary, Belgium, and Norway.
 And in the US, Eric is 137th most popular name.

-Ferdinand Magellan was the first explorer to circumnavigate the globe.
+Ferdinand Magellan was the first explorer to circumnavigate the globe along with his fleet.
 This royal Spanish name, also associated with Shakespeare’s “The Tempest”, might sound a bit heavy to the ears in the 21st century.
 In that case, you can opt for its Dutch version Dinand or the short form Ferdie.

 How can we forget Jim Hawkins from “Treasure Island” when talking about nautical names for boys?
 Hawkins is originally an English surname first used in the 11th century in England.
 It comes from the word ‘hawking’ which means ‘falconry’.
 Hawk would sound cool for the nickname.

 Hurley, the Irish name, meaning ‘sea tide’, would look great in the middle spot.
 There are high chances of Hurley joining the gang of trendy names for girls.
 Its namesake is Andrew John Hurley, the drummer of Fall Out Boy’s band.